Parlay Betting Strategy

 How to Calculate a Parlay Bet

-Bookies nowadays have their calculators that do the math for you.
+Bookies nowadays have calculators that do the math for you.
 Build a parlay, enter your stake, and voila!
 You’ll have the returns spelt out right away.

 How Do Parlay Odds Work?